 A wrongful death claim can be brought against anyone who, through recklessness, carelessness, negligence or lack of skill, causes the fatality of another.
 Damages in a wrongful death action are measured in terms of the injury to loved ones caused by the death of the victim, and can include loss of future earnings, loss of companionship, and pain and suffering.
 Sadly, wrongful death actions can arise from myriad unfortunate circumstances, including drunk driving or reckless driving, medical malpractice (such as through surgical error or misdiagnosis of an illness), defective machinery or products, premises liability, or improper supervision.

-The qualified attorneys of Brassel, Alexander & Rice, LLC have extensive experience representing individuals who have been injured or killed by the negligent acts of another.
-If you or someone you know has been injured or killed as a result of the negligence of another person, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The qualified attorneys of Brassel Alexander, LLC have extensive experience representing individuals who have been injured or killed by the negligent acts of another.
+If you or someone you know has been injured or killed as a result of the negligence of another person, contact the attorneys of Brassel Alexander, LLC today.